Demi Lovato: Voice

-Throughout her career, Lovato has received acclaim from critics for her singing abilities.
+Throughout her career, Lovato has received acclaim from critics for her singing abilities and mezzo-soprano voice.
 Regarding her vocals on Don't Forget, Nick Levine of Digital Spy stated, "she's certainly a stronger singer than the Jonases.
 In fact, her full-bodied vocal performances are consistently impressive."
 Becky Brain of Idolator remarked that Lovato has a "killer voice and the A-list material to put it to good use".
 According to Sophie Schillaci of The Hollywood Reporter, Lovato "has a voice that can silence even the harshest of critics."
 In his review of Lovato's second studio album Here We Go Again, Jeff Miers from The Buffalo News stated, "Unlike so many of her Disney-fied peers, Lovato can really sing," and he found it "refreshing" that she "doesn't need the help of Auto-Tune ... to mask any lack of natural ability."

 Commenting on working with Lovato on her third studio album Unbroken, Ryan Tedder stated that Lovato "blew me out of the water vocally!
 I had no idea how good her voice is.
 She's one of the best singers I've ever worked with.
 Literally, that good ...
 I mean, she's a Kelly Clarkson-level vocalist.
 And Kelly has a set of pipes."
 He also commented on their work together on the song "Neon Lights" from her fourth studio album, saying that Lovato "has one of the biggest ranges, possibly the highest full voice singer I've ever worked with."
 Tamsyn Wilce from Alter the Press commented on her vocals on Demi, stating "it shows just how strong her vocal chords [sic] are and the variation of styles that she can completely work to make her own."

 In a review of the Neon Lights Tour, Mike Wass from Idolator remarked "you don't need shiny distractions when you can belt out songs like Demi and connect with the crowd on such an emotional level".
 In a review of the Demi World Tour, Marielle Wakim from Los Angeles magazine praised Lovato's vocals, commenting, "For those who haven't bothered to follow Lovato's career, let's get something out of the way: [Lovato] can sing....
 At 22 years old, her vocal range is astounding."
 Wakim also described Lovato's vocals as "spectacular".

 Lovato was lauded for her performance of "The Star-Spangled Banner" at Super Bowl LIV in 2020.
 Patrick Ryan of USA Today commended her for delivering a "flawless performance" and described Lovato as "one of the best vocalists in the industry today".
 He remarked that Lovato "hit all the high notes with ease" and ultimately "even added some of her own riffs" which he says resulted in "a rendition that was uniquely and phenomenally" her own.